Written ministerial statement on communities research projects.

 The reports and findings are of general policy interest, but do not relate to forthcoming policy announcements.
 We are publishing these documents in the interests of transparency and as part of our Freedom of Information commitment to publish the results of all commissioned research.

-The 14 reports published today represent the findings from nine research projects at a total cost of £708,000.
-These findings cover the topic of Communities.
+The 14 reports published today represent the findings from 9 research projects at a total cost of £708,000.
+These findings cover the topic of communities.

 This report examines the attitudes of councillors, council officers and community organisations involved in the Advancing Assets for Communities demonstration programme.
 It explores actual and potential benefits of the programme; perceptions of the risks associated with asset transfer; and how success can be evaluated.

-_This process evaluation assessed the implementation and operation of the £70m Communitybuilders fund.
+This process evaluation assessed the implementation and operation of the £70 million Communitybuilders fund.
 It aimed to look at whether the programme was working as planned, understand the early successes and failures, and identify lessons for the programme as it progressed.

-(iv) _Sharing data to improve local employment outcomes: Evaluation of the local data share pilots
+4. Sharing data to improve local employment outcomes: evaluation of the local data share pilots

-(v) _Decentralisation outcomes: A review of evidence and analysis of international data
+5. Decentralisation outcomes: a review of evidence and analysis of international data

 This research reviewed the extensive literature on definitions of decentralisation and empirical research identifying the outcomes of decentralisation.
 The authors also analysed two large European survey data sets and used econometric modelling techniques to assess the contribution of decentralisation to wellbeing and satisfaction with government/democracy/health/education.

-(vi) _The benefits of meaningful interaction: Rapid review and assessment of the existing literature
+6. The benefits of meaningful interaction: rapid review and assessment of the existing literature

 This study reviewed the existing literature on successful approaches to and the benefits of meaningful interaction for individuals, neighbours and communities, for example in terms of improvements in health, welfare and life in general.

-_(viii) _Media representations of black young men and boys: Report of the REACH media monitoring project
+8. Media representations of black young men and boys: report of the REACH media monitoring project

-_These two reports resulted from the REACH programme which was led jointly by the Black community and the previous Government and was designed to raise the aspirations and achievements of Black boys and young Black men.
+These 2 reports resulted from the REACH programme which was led jointly by the black community and the previous government and was designed to raise the aspirations and achievements of black boys and young black men.
 The evaluation and the media analysis project were commissioned in order to support the delivery of the REACH role modelling programme.
 The media analysis project was based on a survey of media sources in 2008.

-(ix) Mapping liveability spend and outcomes: A scoping study
+9. Mapping liveability spend and outcomes: a scoping study

-(xiii)_ Mapping the flow of Department for Education and Skills funding to disadvantaged areas and investigating the outcomes of this funding: A feasibility study and research review_
+13. Mapping the flow of Department for Education and Skills funding to disadvantaged areas and investigating the outcomes of this funding: a feasibility study and research review

-(xiv) Unlocking Capacity - lessons learned from four Connecting Communities areas
+14. Unlocking capacity - lessons learned from 4 connecting communities areas

 These reports and findings are of general policy interest, but do not relate to forthcoming policy announcements and are not a reflection of the current government’s policies and priorities.
 DCLG is publishing these reports in the interests of transparency.